YeoBL/yeobl.github.io/_posts/2025-06-20-SSMCTF-2025-Crypto-Writeup.md

 #### Solving the challenge

-This challenge wasn't interesting, hence, as you might've observed, I was not particularly zealous in describing my solution in a detailed manner.
-We first note that each 2D-nested list is of exactly size 4, with all 4 1D lists inside having the exact same length (but varying across different 2D lists).
+This challenge wasn't interesting, hence, as you might've noticed, I was not particularly zealous in describing my solution in a detailed manner.
+We first note that each 2D-nested list is of exactly size 4, with all 4 1D lists inside having the exact same length (but varying across different 2D-nested lists).

-I applied the BB84 protocool to each of these 2D lists, where you drop bits if different bases were used to measure them, and found that for each 2D list, we would have 2 bitarrays of length exactly 128 remaining.
+I applied the BB84 protocool to each of these 2D-nested lists, where you drop bits if different bases were used to measure them, and found that for each 2D-nested list, we would have 2 bitarrays of length exactly 128 remaining.

 I just brute forced the ciphertext by considering each 128 bit as a candidate key/iv value for the AES decryption, and filtered out those that had the flag wrapper, 'SSMCTF' in them.